mepowerleo10/BusPoint-Server/README.md

 ## Installation
 - Clone this repostiory, and enter the root of the project
+- Enable a virtual environment by using a tool of your choice i.e. `venv`
 - Run  `pip install -r requirements.txt` to fetch the requirements
 - Run `./manage.py startserver`